Demographics of Sarawak: Buddhism/Taoism

 Buddhists in Sarawak observe Wesak Day.
 It is a public holiday in Sarawak.

 Hinduism

 Unlike their fellow Peninsular Malaysians, Sarawak Hindus are very small in number.
 Almost all Hindus in Sarawak are Indians, while some are Chinese and other indigenous people through inter-marriages.
-There are less than 10 Hindu temples throughout Sarawak, most of them are located in Kuching and Miri.
+There are around 10 Hindu temples throughout Sarawak, most of them are located in Kuching and Miri.
 Currently there are 5,000 Hindus (representing 0.2% of the population) in Sarawak.

 Hindus in Sarawak observe Deepavali and Thaipusam.
 However, none of these festivals are public holidays in Sarawak.

 Sikhism

 The first Gurdwara was built in 1911 in Kuching, built by the Sikh community of pioneers in the state, mainly police and security personnel.
 At the present, there are four known Gurdwaras in the state, with one each located in Kuching, Miri, Sibu and Bau, with the latter no longer in existence since the late 1950s, due to the fact that there were no longer any Sikhs in that area.

 Besides being used as places of worship, the Gurdwaras also hold weekly Gurmukhi classes and also serve as community centres for the thriving Sikh community.